LazyGuideJP/lazyguidejp.github.io/docs/jp-lazy-guide/setupYomitanOld.md

         - Here's the [source](https://github.com/themoeway/local-audio-yomichan) for more info or latest updates
         - This might take an hour due to extraction; need Anki 2.1.50+
-        - [Yomitan Local Audio Source for Android](https://github.com/KamWithK/AnkiconnectAndroid#additional-instructions-local-audio) is also available but this(PC) setup is required
+        - [Yomitan Local Audio Source for Android](https://github.com/KamWithK/AnkiconnectAndroid#additional-instructions-local-audio) is also available but this(Windows) setup is required

         ---